CoghettoR/MIZAR_MML_5.63.1382.CR/README.md

 # MIZAR_MML_5.63.1382.CR
 Mizar Mathematical Library (MML Fork 5.63.1382.CR)

 Experimental fork: Changes to the environment of MIZ articles, not the content.
+(See 'log` file for the results of adding (ADDED) or removing (REMOVED) elements from the environment for each article.)

 Initial version 8.1.10_5.63.1382